Platelets help your blood to clot, which helps to stop bleeding.

 If a person with ITP has very low platelet counts, it is possible to have internal bleeding or, in rare cases, bleeding in the brain.
 Severe bleeding is rare in ITP.

 It’s important to tell your doctor about any symptoms you are experiencing and your complete medical history.

-As you manage your chronic ITP with your doctor, it may help to set a goal for your platelet counts that can be sustained over time.
+As you manage your ITP with your doctor, it may help to set a goal for your platelet counts that can be sustained over time.
 Platelet counts can rise and fall even if your treatment is working, so your healthcare team will try to keep your count within a certain range rather than at an exact number.
 Talk to your doctor about what's right for you.

 You may have experienced mixed results or side effects from other treatments. ln fact, living with ITP can sometimes feel like a roller coaster.
 If you’ve felt disappointed with your treatments so far, you may be looking for more stability.